jdaw1/placemat/Documentation/not_glasses.md

 There are also obvious parameters `PrePourPaperType` and `PrePourOrientation`.

 For some layouts, it may be desirable for a specific bottle to appear on more than one glasses sheet (e.g. when using overlapping sheets).
-The consequent duplication of pre-pour sheets is removed by `PrePourRemoveDuplicatesByWithinTitles` being true, its default value.
+The consequent duplication of pre-pour sheets is removed by `PrePourRemoveDuplicatesByWithinTitles` being `true`, its default value.
 The guillotine-and-overlap trick also messes with the order of the pre-pour sheets, sometimes fixable with `PrePourSortByWithinTitles`.

 Most of the design is exactly copied from the glasses pages.
 But the text in the outermost box comes from `CirclearraysPrePour`, which could in theory, but so far never in practice, differ from `Circlearrays`.